Lancaster, Pennsylvania Therapists

 Job growth in Lancaster has created new employment opportunities for residents of Lancaster.
 There are a variety of different industries, both common and specialized, and they include:

 Despite the minor growth in the city’s job market, many residents have to commute to nearby larger cities to find full-time work.
 In addition, Lancaster’s unemployment rate is three percent higher than the national average of 4.7 percent, which may be causing economical hardship for some residents and causing or increasing feelings of depression and anxiety.
 However, since these unemployed individuals have any type of health insurance, they are unlikely to get the mental health treatment they need.

 Poverty and Mental Health Issues in Lancaster

 Lancaster’s statistics concerning poverty are troubling and may be causing poor mental health among its residents.
 Nearly 30 percent of people live under the poverty line, with the greatest number being young white females.
-Overall, there are more females than males living with hardship in Lancaster, and this may be due to the limited job opportunities in the urban area, a lack of education or health issues.
-Some who live in poverty may be in their situation because of poor mental health, especially for those who inherited problems such as chronic depression, bipolar disorder or schizophrenia.
+Overall, there are more females than males living with hardship in Lancaster, and this may be due to the limited job opportunities in the urban area, a lack of education, or health issues.
+Some who live in poverty may be in their situation because of poor mental health, especially those who inherited problems such as chronic depression, bipolar disorder, or schizophrenia.